Bakewell Lake Cabin

 Directions

-Located approximately 40 air miles east of Ketchikan on the mainland south of Bakewell Arm of Smeaton Bay.
-Accessible by float plane or by mooring boat in Smeaton Bay and canoeing or kayaking 2 miles to the cabin.
-No mooring buoy at trailhead.
-Helicopter access is illegal in this Wilderness area.
-Refer to USGS topographic map Ketchikan B-2.
+Approximately 40 air miles east of Ketchikan on the mainland, south of Bakewell Arm off Smeaton Bay.
+Accessible by float plane landing on the lake, or by mooring a boat in Smeaton Bay and canoeing or kayaking 2 miles to the cabin.
+There is no mooring buoy at the Bakewell Lake trailhead.
+Helicopter access is prohibited as this is designated Wilderness.

 Amenities